input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-01-application-level.md

 # Workers, Listeners and Handlers in CSL

-You can think about it as «operating personnel» for messages.
+You can think about them as «operating personnel» for messages.

 **Workers** initiate messages exchange, so a worker is an _active_ communication part of Cardano SL. **Listeners** accept messages from the